✓ Updated May 2026

 Malaga Metro

-The Malaga Metro is a modern and efficient way to get around the outskirts and connect to some central areas, particularly useful for reaching the university or the sports stadium.
+The Malaga Metro is a modern and efficient way to get around the outer districts and connect to the city center, particularly useful for reaching areas like El Palo or the University.
 It's clean, air-conditioned, and a great escape from the summer heat.

 EMT City Buses